dword-design/nuxt-mail/README.md

 ### Gmail

 You have to setup an [app-specific password](https://myaccount.google.com/apppasswords) to log into the SMTP server.
-Then, add the following config to your `nuxt-mail` config:
+Then, add the following config to your `nuxt-mail` config.
+Looks like there are multiple ways to configure Gmail, so it's best to try out the options:

 ```js
 // nuxt.config.js